shivanigupta19/shivanigupta19/README.md

   <br/>
 <br/>

-- 🔭 I’m currently working in [Brelext IT Solutions](http://www.brelext.com/)
+- 🔭 I’m currently working in ...
-- 🌱 I’m currently learning Node Js
+- 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on [Linkedin](https://www.linkedin.com/in/shivani-gupta-22b6b8171/)
 - 🤔 I’m looking for help with Documentation
-- 💬 Ask me about Flutter / Java
+- 💬 Ask me about Java
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/shivani-gupta-22b6b8171/)
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact:
 **Languages and Tools:**